The Best Anime Streaming Sites for 2023: Free & Paid

 Best Anime Streaming Sites: Twist Anime

 The site seems like a good deal for anime lovers.
-Just watch that you don’t accidentally click a popup and get pulled off-site.
+Watch that you don’t accidentally click a popup and get pulled off-site.

 DarkAnime

-If you click on the anime you’d like to watch, it will take you to a preview page.
-From there, you click on the link to the show you want, but this forwards you to sites that were not safe for work.
+Clicking on the anime you’d like to watch will take you to a preview page.
+From there, you click on the link to the show you want, but this forwards you to sites that are unsafe for work.

-Trying the link to the anime again, I was able to pull up an episode, but there were multiple popups and I never could get the video to play.
-I personally think you should be wary of this site, but it may be possible to get around it more easily with an ad-blocking application.
+Trying the link to the anime again, I could pull up an episode, but there were multiple popups, and I never could get the video to play.

 Best Anime Streaming Sites: DarkAnime

 There is a Patreon for donations, which turns off ads, but the “donate” button takes you off-site.
-Be cautious, because it may take a few attempts to get to the Patreon due to pop-up ads.
+Be cautious because it may take a few attempts to get to their Patreon due to popup ads.

 That said, if you can get the episodes to run, they’re free or inexpensive.
-The Patreon starts at $1 a month and ranges up to $10 a month for the Sama badge.
-You can search by genre, recent updates, and hot series without ads with the upgrade.
+The Patreon starts at $1 monthly and ranges up to $10 for the Sama badge.
+With the upgrade, you can search by genre, recent updates, and hot series without ads.

 Tim Wells